KraigEnoCTS/adyen-api/README.md

       .build();
 ```
 Notice that authentication is optional.
 For the example above the proxy configuration descriptor would then be like
 this: prxysrvr:8888.
-Either names and IP addresses can be used as the host name.
+Either names or IP addresses can be used as the host name.

 #### CSE - Client Side Encryption
 For Adyen's CSE documentation and usage refer to [CSE Documentation](https://docs.adyen.com/developers/easy-encryption).
 Once you have generated a RSA public key